Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the fixed radius case

-\begin{rmk} Before proving Proposition~\ref{prop: controlling coalescence}, let us remark that it is not enough to consider lineages at an initial separation of order $\mathcal{O}(1)$ (or $\mathcal{O}(n^{1/3})$ before rescaling).
-In particular, when two particles are created through a selective event, their (rescaled) initial distance is of order $\mathcal{O}(n^{-1/3})$ and so we also need to control the coalescence of particles starting from very small initial separations. \end{rmk}
+It remains to prove Proposition~\ref{prop: controlling coalescence}.
+Let us remark that it is not enough to consider particles at an initial separation of order $\mathcal{O}(1)$ (or $\mathcal{O}(n^{1/3})$ before rescaling).
+In particular, when two particles are created through a selective event, their (rescaled) initial distance is of order $\mathcal{O}(n^{-1/3})$ and so we also need to control the coalescence of particles starting from very small initial separations.